rpglab/rpglab.github.io/resources/_posts/2023-01-25-BatryAgingSim-Data.md

 paper: /papers/CunzhiZhao-NNBD-MDS/
 link:
 doi:
-description: "This resource page includes the battery aging test simulator in Matlab-Simulink, auto simulator in Matlab, and the datasets for 1000+ battery aging tests."
+description: "This is for our TPWRS paper: *Microgrid Optimal Energy Scheduling Considering NN based Battery Degradation*.
+It includes battery aging simulator in Matlab-Simulink, auto simulator in Matlab, and the datasets for 1000+ battery aging tests."
 ---